bill-c-martin/bill-c-martin.github.io/_posts/blog/2017-02-23-Writing-is-Hard.md

 Moving along though, I have a great interest in writing.
 Not my writing, gods no. But in the writing of others.
 Introspective perception is what it's all about for me.

-I love reading and appreciate all the little nuances authors go through in their writing, the way they spin words and play with them, the sort of imagery they invoke, and the chain reaction of thought they're able to trigger with the shortest of sentences.
+Reading is one of my favorite pastimes, and one thing I really appreciate is all the little nuances authors go through in their writing; the way they spin words and play with them, the sort of imagery they invoke, and the chain reaction of thought they're able to trigger with the shortest of sentences.

 Underground and 90's gangster rappers excel in this regard, exceptionally so.